MojoAuth/mojoauth-node/README.md

 ## Configure Project

-Before making any API calls, the MojoAuth API client must be initialized with your Loginradius API key.
+Before making any API calls, the MojoAuth API client must be initialized with your MojoAuth API key.

 ```
 var config = {